Amazon FBA The Truth: My Honest Experience & Real Costs

 Amazon FBA The Truth

-If you are reading this post it will be because you are interested in the Amazon FBA business and you must have already watched hundreds of videos, hundreds of hours and even thought about buying a course from one of the gurus you found on the net.
-So you will be interested to know this post Amazon FBA The Truth.
+If you are reading this post, it’s because you are interested in the Amazon FBA business and you must have already watched hundreds of videos, spent hundreds of hours, and even thought about buying a course from one of the gurus you found online.
+So you will be interested to know the truth about Amazon FBA from this post.

-I am going to tell you my experience, as a sample of what the Amazon FBA world really is.
-A case, my case, does not create jurisprudence but it shows a reality that I did not see in many Youtube videos, in contrast to the hundreds of videos telling wonders.
+I’m going to tell you about my experience, as an example of what the Amazon FBA world really is.
+My case doesn’t create jurisprudence, but it shows a reality that I didn’t see in many YouTube videos, in contrast to the hundreds of videos telling wonderful stories.

 Is Amazon FBA a Passive Income?

 Let’s start at the beginning.
-If you came into this world as a way to be a passive income that will aloud to reach the financial freedom on an automatic-relaxing way, there I can assure you to forget about it right away.
+If you entered this world looking for a passive income that will allow you to achieve financial freedom in an automatic and relaxed way, I can assure you right away to forget about that idea.

-The first thing you have to keep in mind is that it is a business like any other, it takes a long time to start and manage so it is difficult to combine it with another job, although if you are organized it is possible, but not easy.
-And above all forget about those who say that you should only spend an hour a day or even a couple of hours a week.
+The first thing you need to keep in mind is that it is a business like any other, it takes a long time to start and manage, so it is difficult to combine with another job.
+Although if you are organized it is possible, it’s not easy.
+And above all, forget about those who say you should only spend an hour a day or even a couple of hours a week.

-On the net there are hundreds of videos to learn how to have the notion of the steps to perform or tasks that you will have to do before starting or once you are already selling your product, but the hard part is when you get stuck in the thousand and one stones that you will find along the way.
+Online there are hundreds of videos to learn the steps to follow or tasks you will have to do before starting or once you are already selling your product, but the hard part is when you get stuck in the thousand and one obstacles you will find along the way.

-I started to get seriously interested about a year ago, although I had already seen many videos before that.
+I started to get seriously interested about a year ago, although I had already watched many videos before that.

-By July 2023 I thought I was going to try it, not with the idea of reaching the thousands and millions of euros that many sellers promote, but with the idea that it would be great to have a small recurring passive income every month, in addition to my main source of passive income which is investing in P2P Crowdfunding loan (if you do not know what it is, I invite you to read some of the post on my website as P2P Crowdfunding for Beginners).
+By July 2023, I thought I would try it, not with the idea of reaching the thousands and millions of euros that many sellers promote, but with the idea that it would be great to have a small recurring passive income every month, in addition to my main source of passive income, which is investing in P2P Crowdfunding loans (if you don’t know what that is, I invite you to read some of the posts on my website like P2P Crowdfunding for Beginners).

 For now, I think it’s one of the only real passive income businesses out there that I’ve been able to successfully test.